cis198-2016s/homework/hw02/README.md

 Your code doesn't have to follow any exact interface, just the guidelines below.
 You'll write the data structure, `insert`, `search`, and tests.

-Unlike in HW1, your Git repository will be pre-populated (you won't need to use `cargo new`).
+Unlike in HW1, if you create your repository using Classroom for GitHub (link on Piazza), your Git repository will be pre-populated (you won't need to use `cargo new`).
 Just clone it to get going.
+(See the `starter` subrepo for the starter repository contents.)

 #### Aside: Clippy